 - Measure of Foundational Abilities (MFA) – measure change in five categories: balance, gross & fine motor control, sensory, social/emotional, auditory/language and attention/organization.
 There is an optional sixth category of sleep.
 Lower scores denote improvement.
 Automatically generated PDF of pre/post MFA results can be used at parent-teacher conferences, IEP meetings and as part of a child’s progress report.
 Results are assessor specific, so multiple staff and/or parents can assess the student.

-- iLs Training – We offer in-person and online training for the school or district.
+- Training – We offer in-person and online training for the school or district.
 Individual registration is also available.
-Register for upcoming trainings, or contact iLs for more information.
+Contact us for more information.